Stevie1704/aicodec/docs/configuration.md

 This section controls which files are collected into `context.json`.

 -   `"directories": ["src", "tests"]`
-    -   A list of root directories to scan for files. `.` refers to the project root.
+    -   A list of root directories to scan for files.
+These paths can be absolute, relative to the current working directory, or relative to the project root (where `.aicodec/config.json` is located).
     -   **Default**: `["."]`

 -   `"use_gitignore": true | false`